brrikcy/spearhub-assignment/README.md

 ## Running the Application

-1. Ensure you have Python and the required libraries installed (refer to the environment requirements in the Jupyter Notebook).
+1. Ensure you have Python and the required libraries installed.
 2. Open the `API.ipynb` file in a Jupyter Notebook environment.
 3. Run the code cells in the notebook.
 The API will typically start running on `http://127.0.0.1:5000/` (default Flask development server) by default.